 The human body is a limited biological machine.
 It functions well in normal conditions, but there are specific scenarios where it can’t see or sense objects.
 Because of this, various improvements have been made in tools and equipment like thermal imagers and night vision cameras so that we can see the world in a different visible light.

 Thermal and infrared imaging are two clear examples of such systems.
 At the end of this article, you will be able to answer the question: whats the difference between thermal and infrared as we will look at the differences between the two to help you make a choice if you are in the market for the top thermal monoculars.

 How does Thermal Imaging work?

 Thermal imaging is also called infrared thermography.
 From its root phrase, one can extract the words Thermo which means heat, and graph, which means writing.
-In layman’s terms, it is defined as writing with heat using infrared data coming from radiation.
+In layman’s terms, it is defined as writing with heat using infrared data or thermal energy coming from radiation.

 All things that emit heat also have infrared radiation or thermal energy and the hotter an object or target is, the more thermal energy it releases.
-Specialized sensors from thermal imaging lenses catch these readings and assign colors to them based on their temperature.
+Specialized sensors from thermal cameras detect heat, catch these readings and assign colors to them based on their temperature or heat signature.

 This heat map shows a full live image with their respective saturations.
 The processor of the lens from the thermal imaging camera will gather data and turn them into a visible video feed for the user.
 Thermal energy is invisible to cameras that can detect visible light, and vice versa.

 How does infrared work?

-Active IR or infrared cameras work by detecting reflected light energy emitting from a short wavelength of infrared from the source in the electromagnetic spectrum.
-With a sensor that receives reflected data, a full image can be interpreted by the processor.
+Active IR or infrared cameras work by detecting reflected light energy emitting from a short wavelength of infrared coming from a source in the electromagnetic spectrum.
+With a thermal camera or sensor that receives reflected data, full thermal images can be interpreted by the processor.

-Since it relies on an active source, there are limits to the range of an active IR.
+Since infrared relies on an active source of visible light, there are limits to the range of an active IR.
 However, they produce good images since there is a lesser need for processing and transference from heat maps to visible video.

-Another thing to note is that fog and dust produce difficulty for infrared imaging.
-This is because the wavelengths produced will mirror and reflect the fine particles and cause impedances in the sensors and processors.
+Another thing to note is that fog and dust produce difficulty for infrared imaging to create usable images.
+This is because the wavelengths produced will mirror and reflect the fine particles and cause impedances in the sensor devices and processors.

 Which is better for hunting?